henrylevesque/rpi_data_collection/README.md

 ### Python Files Overview

-#### collect_all.py
-Collects data using the camera (via libcamera-still), GPS, and temperature/humidity sensors.
-Use this for full environmental and location data collection.

 #### camera.py
 Collects data using only the camera module.
 Use this for image/video data collection without GPS.

 #### camera_gps.py
 Collects data using both the camera and GPS modules.
 Use this for synchronized image/video and location data collection.

+#### temperature_humidity.py
+Collects data from a dht11 or dht22 sensor.
+Use this for collecting digital temperature and humidity.

+#### camera_gps_temperature_humidity.py
+Collects data using the camera (via libcamera-still), GPS, and temperature/humidity sensors.
+Use this for full environmental and location data collection.

 ### How to Run